rahul-verma/swayam/docs/README.md

 ### Parser
 - Two types of parsers: Text and Json
-- Parser.text: the callable gets text input
+- TextParser created using Parser.text: the callable gets text input.
+Default input_structure is Structure.TextContent.
+Allowed structures should inherit from its data model.
+Default output structure is Structure.StringValues.
+Allow none is false by default
-- Parser.json: the callable gets loaded Python object from a JSON string.
+- JsonParser created using Parser.json: the callable gets loaded Python object from a JSON string.
+Default input_structure is Structure.JsonContent.
+Allowed structures should inherit from its data model.
+Allow none is false by default.
+Has an additional provision for validating the input content using schema_validator attribute.

-Note: Pydantic behaves funny with unpacking of keyword args when the values are themselves dictionaries.
-So, I had to remove the notion of a generic JsonContent Model. in future, might handle this within the Structure hierarchy.

 ### Resource